-Those with serious digestive issues may do better avoiding nut flour and nut butters.
+Side note: Those with serious digestive issues may do better avoiding nut flours.
 Even though nut flour does not contain much phytic acid because they are made from blanched nuts and phytates are found in the skin, many find it hard to digest nut flour in large amounts.
-Nut butters are often made from unsoaked nuts, making their phytic acid levels relatively high.
+Peanut butter is another topic but you can read out thoughts on it here.

 For most people with a low phytic acid diet, a handful of well prepared nuts daily would be a great addition, providing many amazing health benefits as you’ll soon see.

 Which Nuts Should I Invest In?

 Here is a list of the most popular nuts along with their pros and cons.
 If you are simply looking for weight loss tips, scroll to the bottom of this post.

 I must start with my all time favourite nut, the macadamia.
 No doubt, many feel the same.
 For starters macadamias simply taste amazing.
 They are buttery in texture and flavour, are amazing in raw desserts and offer much goodness such as healthy fats mostly monounsaturated fatty acids (MUFA), followed by Linoleic acid (LA), Alpha-linolenic acid ALA and saturated fats (SFA).
 They are low in carbohydrate, Omega 6 fats, phytic acid (no need for soaking) and pesticide residue and contain Vitamin B1, copper, iron and a fair whack of manganese (think bone and thyroid health).
 Great for those creaky knees.
 They are worth every pricey penny.
 Just be mindful of overconsumption.
 I find these guys slightly addictive.
 Stopping at a handful may be tricky 🙂